bootonk/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+A great project for working with legacy code, iterating, testing, and fixing bugs as is typical in the day to day life of a developer.

 ## Setup